BenSchwegmann/TwitchBot/README.md

       color
     </td>
     <td>
-      Returns the HEX Color Code and the RGBA Color Space of your twitch account.
+      Returns the HEX Color Code and the RGBA Color Space of your twitch name.
     </td>
     <td>
       -